I’m willing to bet that on more than one vacation, someone has come up to you and offered you something free to sit in on a timeshare sales pitch.

 - Pick a Property with Staying Power – You want to pick a name that’s going to be around.
 We didn’t think Marriott was going to go bankrupt any time soon, so we trusted the brand name.
 There used to be an old saying that nobody ever gets fired for buying IBM.
 Similar logic applies here.

 - Choose a Deeded Timeshare Property – We own the Marriott timeshare for life.
-We can pass it on to our kids and their kids' kids.
+We can pass it on to our kids and their kids’ kids.
 There are some timeshares that are only “right to use” and expire after a set number of years.
-We like the fact that we own property in Aruba.
+We like how we own property in Aruba.

 - Pick One with Flexible Weeks – Some timeshares are for specific weeks of the year and only that week.
 If you buy week #42 and you can’t go on that week, you have to trade it, sell it, or lose it.
 With our timeshare, we can choose any week within a six-month window.
 That flexibility is crucial.
 We pick when we go, not the other way around.